arifian853/NLP_with_HF_Transformers/README.md

 {'score': 0.6314472556114197, 'start': 79, 'end': 84, 'answer': 'a cat'}
 ```

 Analysis on example 5 :

+The question-answering model correctly extracts the most relevant phrase "a cat" from the provided context.
+Its confidence score is decent, and the model showcases strong capabilities in understanding natural questions and matching them with the most likely answer span.

 #### 6. Example 6 - Text Summarization